dagster-io/dagster/docs/sections/deploying/airflow.md

-# Airflow Deployment Guide
+# Deploying on Airflow

 ## Introduction

 Dagster is designed for incremental adoption, and to work with all of your existing Airflow infrastructure.

 You can use all of Dagster's features and abstractions—the programming model, type systems, etc. while scheduling, executing, and monitoring your Dagster pipelines with Airflow, right alongside all of your existing Airflow DAGs.

 This integration is fairly simple.
 As with vanilla Dagster pipeline execution, Dagster compiles your pipeline and configuration together into an execution plan.
 In the case of Airflow, these execution plans are then mapped to a DAG, with a bijection between solids and Airflow operators.

 ### Requirements

 - The `dagster-airflow` library requires an Airflow install.

 ### Overview

 We support two modes of execution:

 1. **Uncontainerized**, (default) where tasks are invoked directly on the Airflow executors.
 2. **Containerized**, where tasks are executed in Docker containers.

 ## Running Uncontainerized

 We use a `DagsterPythonOperator` to wrap Dagster solids and define an Airflow DAG that corresponds to a Dagster pipeline and can run in your Airflow environment uncontainerized.

 You will need to make sure that all of the Python and system requirements that your Dagster pipeline requires are available in your Airflow environment; if you're running Airflow on multiple nodes with the Celery executor, this will be true for the Airflow master and all workers.

 To define an Airflow DAG corresponding to a Dagster pipeline, you'll put a new Python file defining your DAG in the directory in which Airflow looks for DAGs -- this is typically `$AIRFLOW_HOME/dags`.

 You can automatically scaffold this file from your Python code with the `dagster-airflow` CLI tool.
 For example, if you've checked out Dagster to `$DAGSTER_ROOT`: